Malaviya National Institute of Technology, Jaipur: The Mavericks

 The Mavericks is the weekly newsletter service, run by a group of students which covers all activities going on on the campus, both academic and non-academic, discussing ongoing placements, internships, achievements by students, events, projects and other happenings on the campus.

 Codavids

 Codavids is the official programming and coding club of the institute, under the Head of the Computer Engineering Department.
 It aims to improve the programming culture among the student community and encourage them to solve practical problems through coding, improve their programming skills by taking lectures, organizing Online Coding Competitions (OCC) every month, organizing Guest lectures in algorithm complexity, algorithms, data structures, operating systems and programming in general.

 Zine

-The zine is the robotics and research group of MNIT, Jaipur.
-It was started in the year 2007.
-It organises week-long workshops for freshmen every year.
+Zine is a creative group of engineering undergraduates of Malaviya National Institute of Technology, Jaipur who are together to learn, improve and apply their technical skills to help foster the growth of society and India in the field of technology by using their engineering skills to work on real time problems.
+It is composed of students from various disciplines working under guidance of Dr. Rajesh Kumar from Electrical Engineering department and various alumni working in reputed firms and doing research in Universities in India and abroad.

 Housing

 MNIT provides on-campus residential facilities to its students, research scholars, faculty members, and many of its staff.

 Hostel rooms are wired for the internet, for which students pay a compulsory charge included in the hostel fees.
 Most of the rooms in the hostels are designed to accommodate one student and is available after the first year, and there are hostels designed for triple bedding which are leased to students of the first year.
 Some hostels have Wi-fi networks.
 There are twelve hostels in all, and each hostel is provided with a common room equipped with a television, table tennis board, and newspaper reading section.
 Students residing in hostels are issued an advisory code of conduct and ragging or harassing other students, and juniors are strictly forbidden.